marczz/mzlinux_pages/development/programming_languages.md

 semantics, while other backends require you write fully typed Python code

-There is a package in Debian, but the developpement seemed to have stopped in 2015.
+There is a package in Debian, but the development seemed to have stopped in 2015.

 -   [Rusthon Wiki Home](https://github.com/rusthon/Rusthon/wiki)